Learn more about Gum Disease & Prevention

 One of the main causes of gum disease is poor dental hygiene.
 Not brushing and flossing effectively can leave behind the plaque.
 A good daily oral routine consists of brushing twice a day, flossing between the teeth once a day, and rinsing twice a day with an effective antiseptic mouthwash.
 Built-up plaque can harden and form into tartar, which can only be removed by a dentist.
 Tartar causes the gum tissue to become inflamed, swollen, and possibly bleed.
 This condition is called gingivitis.
 Smoking also can be damaging and poses a risk to be more vulnerable to infection.
 Whether you’re smoking tobacco, cigarettes, cigars, or chewing tobacco, smoking weakens your gum's defense and makes it more difficult for them to recover.

 There are a few things to look out for that may signify that you have gum disease.
 Gums that are red, puffy, or receding may be a sign of gum disease.
 Healthy gums are pink and firm.
 If you notice that your gums are tender to the touch of blood starts to frequently appear, see a dentist as soon as possible.
 Bad breath can also be a sign of early gum disease.
 Foul breath is often caused by plaque buildup on the teeth and tongue.
-If you experience on-going sensitivity or pain, it’s recommended that you see a dentist who can thoroughly asses your mouth.
+If you experience on-going sensitivity or pain, it’s recommended that you visit our office so we can thoroughly assess your mouth.